migros/fotoobo/docs/source/usage/inventory.rst

 **username** *string* (required)

-  The username used to login to the FortiClient EMS.
+  The username used to login to the FortiCloud Asset Management.

 **type** *string* (required)

   Specifies the type of device.
-Use 'forticloudasset' for FortiCloud Asset management.
+Use 'forticloudasset' for FortiCloud Asset Management.

 **example**

 .. code-block:: yaml

-  forticloud:
+  forticloudasset:
     username: myusername
     password: mysupersecurepassword
     token_path: "/path/to/token/dir"